casper-network/docs-archive/workflow/two-party-multi-sig.rst

         // Therefore update the key management threshold value. account::set_action_threshold(ActionType::KeyManagement, Weight::new(2)).unwrap_or_revert();

-        // Set the deployment threshold to 2 enforcing multisig to send deploys. account::set_action_threshold(ActionType::Deployment, Weight::new(2)).unwrap_or_revert();
+        // Set the deployment threshold to 2, enforcing multi-sig to send deploys. account::set_action_threshold(ActionType::Deployment, Weight::new(2)).unwrap_or_revert();
     }